html-3/practice/PalindromicSubstring/README.md

 ## Prompt
 #### Medium
 ---
-Have the function `PalindromicSubstring(str)` take the `str` parameter being passed and return the LPS or longest palindromic substring.
+Have the function `PalindromicSubstring(stringInput)` take the `stringInput` parameter being passed and return the LPS or longest palindromic substring.
 A palindrome is a word or string which is read the same forwards as it is backwards.
 Substring is a string contained within a greater or main string.

 For example: if the input string is "aneevee" then your program should return the string "eevee".
 The input will only contain lowercase alphabetic characters.